woile/slush-marionette-frontend/README.md

 Provides the following:

-* Marionette based application example (updated as much as possible).
+* Marionette based application example (updated as much as possible, with no deprecated features).
 * Includes node-underscorify so you can write your templates in a separate file or in the same index.html.
 * BrowserSync to auto-reload the browser.